 Hootsuite offers necessary scheduling and posting updates to profile or company page on Facebook, Twitter, LinkedIn, Google+, Instagram, WordPress, and other platforms.
 Most users start out with the free version which then lets them upgrade as required.

-The list includes the likes of Buffer, MailChimp, Marketo, LinkedIn, Zapier, Zendesk, Slack, WordPress, Microsoft Dynamics CRM, and more.
+The list includes the likes of Buffer social media calender, MailChimp, Marketo, LinkedIn, Zapier, Zendesk, Slack, WordPress, Microsoft Dynamics CRM, and more.
 It also has some pricing options such as Professional, Team, and Enterprise – all offering numerous features.

 The beauty of Hootsuite is that once you get the hang of it, it’s got a great interface that allows you to connect to multiple channels seamlessly.
 Due to the ease of use, their customer base spans most demographics.
 From freelancers just starting out all the way to some of the largest MNC’s.